liliane-sys/LA-GRID/README.md

   - **Major Hospitals** — 16 major trauma centers and medical facilities across the region
 - **Interactive popups** — click any earthquake, wildfire, or infrastructure element for details; hover over any fault line to see its name
 - **Layer toggles** — independently show/hide all layers
-- **Auto-refresh** — earthquake data refreshes every 5 minutes; wildfires update every few hours
+- **Auto-refresh** — earthquake and wildfire data refreshes every 5 minutes
 - **Zero dependencies** — single self-contained HTML file, no server or build step required

 ---